"At least now you’re free to become anything you want."

 to use what is not.

-We are all already hybrids, already liminal.
-The babaylan did not even conceive of this position as a problem to solve but a position to inhabit.
+The babaylan does not even conceive of this as a problem to solve but a position to inhabit.

 "No matter where you are, everyone's connected."